 From ID Magazine, May 1999.

-Here’s a new series that I’m going to try and keep up with call “minus ten”.
-It’s a look back 10 years to see what was going on.
+A look back years ago to see what was going on.
 I’ll pick out what I feel got Stuck in Time, good or bad design that was clearly of the moment.
 Ahead of Time will be a look at something that had brought some insight to the future and finally, the Test of Time will soon be design classics, at least imho.

 Stuck in time: Apple blue G3, man those colors…